Please click to view.

 Shingles (zoster) is a painful rash caused by the varicella-zoster virus, the same virus that causes chickenpox.
 After a person recovers from chickenpox, the virus remains inactive (dormant) in certain nerves in the body.
 As you age, your immune system becomes weaker and may not be strong enough to control the virus.
 Shingles occurs when the virus becomes active again, growing down the nerves to reach the skin and appearing as small, painful, fluid-filled bumps (blisters).

 Who's At Risk?

-Although anyone who has had chickenpox or the chickenpox vaccine can get shingles, it usually occurs in people aged older than 50.
+Although anyone who has had chickenpox or the chickenpox vaccine can get shingles, it usually occurs in people older than 50.
 People in their 70s are 15 times more likely to get shingles than younger adults.
-It can also be seen in people with weakened immune systems, such as people with cancer, organ transplants, autoimmune diseases, and HIV/AIDS.
+It can also be seen in people with weakened immune systems, such as those with cancer, organ transplants, autoimmune diseases, and HIV/AIDS.
 Shingles affects approximately 1 million people in the United States each year.
-Most people who have shingles will not get it again, although on rare occasions it can reappear.
+Most people who have shingles will not get it again, although on rare occasions, it can reappear.

 Signs & Symptoms